 Food and Drink Adventures

-22. Solve a murder mystery.
+23. Solve a murder mystery.
 Become a suppertime sleuth when you dine with the Dinner Detective in Hartford or New Haven.
-Enjoy a four-course meal while actors play out a thrilling, interactive show where anyone could be the culprit.
+Or figure out who dunnit with an exclusive interactive game of mystery and murder behind the closed doors of Saybrook Point.

-27. See Disney on Ice.
-From January 6-9, join Mickey Mouse and his friends at Disney On Ice presents Mickey’s Search Party, an adventure filled with world-class skating, high-flying acrobatics, and unexpected stunts!
+28. See Disney on Ice.
+Join Mickey Mouse and his friends at Disney On Ice presents Mickey’s Search Party, an adventure filled with world-class skating, high-flying acrobatics, and unexpected stunts!

 Rest and Relaxation

 31. Find some small-town charm.
 Discover Connecticut’s winter wonders when you stroll, shop, dine or stay in one of its picturesque towns.
 Capture the beauty on your camera when you stop by some winter gems.